fog/fog/lib/fog/rackspace/docs/storage.md

 	</tr>
 	<tr>
 		<td>:content_type</td>
 		<td>The content type of the object.
-Cloud Files™ will attempt to auto detect this value if omitted.</td>
+Cloud Files will attempt to auto detect this value if omitted.</td>
 	</tr>
 	<tr>
 		<td>:access_control_allow_origin</td>